tardisx/discord-auto-upload/README.md

 ### Binaries

-Binaries are available for Mac, Linux and Windows [here](https://github.com/tardisx/discord-auto-upload/releases/latest)
+Binaries are available for Mac, Linux and Windows [here](https://github.com/tardisx/discord-auto-upload/releases/latest).

 Put them somewhere on your path and run from the command line.

-The windows version comes with a .bat file to make this a little easier - edit it to include your webhook URL and other parameters, then you can simply double click it to start `dau` running.
+The windows version comes with a .bat file to make this a little easier - edit the `dau.bat` file to include your webhook URL and other parameters, then you can simply double click `dau.bat` to start `dau` running.

 #### From source